TejasAnvekar/GPr-Net/README.md

 <br><br>

-Performance of GPr-Net for 6 expirements with different seeds:
+Performance of GPr-Net for 6 expirements with different seeds `Section 4.1.
+Few-Shot 3D object classification` from the paper we show our results from Table 1 (main paper):

 |#Points | Ways | Shots | OA (Euc) | OA (Hyp)
 |:--:|:--:|:--:|:--:|:--:|